RyderAU/rock-paper-scissors/README.md

 # rock-paper-scissors
 ## Description
 Game of rock, paper, scissors played in the console.
+Currently has basic functionality and output displayed in the browser console.
+Project will be revisited to add a graphical user interface and possibly expand on functionality.
 ## Problem Solving
 ### Understand the Problem
 The program will play 5 rounds of the game rock, paper, scissors in the browser console.
 At the start of each round, both the player and the computer will make a selection and the winner will be determined.
 At the end of the 5 rounds, whoever has the most round wins, wins the game.